BASKG/GA-WDI-DSI-Hackathon/README.md

 ## Approach
 - Whiteboard an outline of what you want the final product to look like
 - Set up a Git Organization with two repos - one for a Python server and one for a web full-stack app.
 Agree on a git workflow to share code
 - Decide on the tools you want to use.
 For Python, we recommend Flask.
-For Web, you've been given several server and front-end technologies, make a choice based on what your group is comfortable with.
+For Web, express.
 - Double check package installation.
 If you need any of the following, make sure they're installed: Node, Anaconda, Flask
 - Build out something quick that can connect between the two apps!
 Start testing locally!
 - Build out your MVP!